mcgillij/vimde/README.md

 Setting this up takes a bit of effort as you need to know how to install / manage the plugins required to make this work.
 When first loading your `nvim` you may get some Errors since the plug-in manager needs to be installed.

-Follow along here: https://github.com/junegunn/vim-plug to install `Plug`
+Follow along here: https://github.com/junegunn/vim-plug to install `Plug` or copy `.local/share/nvim/site/autoload/plug.vim` from this repo.

 Once `Plug` is installed, you can install / fetch all the plugins defined in the configuration with `:PlugInstall`